Skip Navigation Back to Top

 B.A., University of Delaware

-Dr. Amy Leshinsky is an Assistant Professor of Education at Curry College.
+Dr. Amy Leshinsky is the Director of Graduate Programs in Education and an Assistant Professor of Education at Curry College.
 Dr. Leshinsky’s research focuses on secondary English education and distance learning.
 She is a frequent writer for the Salem Press Critical Insights series, which seeks to enrich 21st century classroom dialogue by bridging the gap between contemporary issues and literature.
 Her published works focus on Cormac McCarthy, Lorraine Hansberry, Ralph Waldo Emerson, Alice Walker, Virginia Woolf, and Mary Shelley, and she has also written on topics in distance education, such as theories of online learning, virtual learning communities, Intelligent Agents, and best practices for distance educators.
 Her work has been presented at national and international conferences on literacy education, educational technology, and human rights.
 She also serves on the editorial board for the Routledge Handbook of the Sociopolitical Context of Language Learning, the Routledge Handbook of Language and Mind Engineering, and the Routledge Handbook of Endangered and Minority Languages.
 Prior to teaching in higher education, Dr. Leshinsky spent two decades teaching secondary English – in person and online.
-In her work with online students, Dr. Leshinsky taught in Louisiana, Delaware, New Hampshire, Maine, West Virginia, Pennsylvania, and Nevada.
+In her work with online students, Dr. Leshinsky taught in Louisiana, Alabama, Delaware, New Hampshire, Maine, West Virginia, Pennsylvania, Maine, and Nevada.
 Dr. Leshinsky has been awarded for her teaching and was a recipient of the Excellence in Teaching Award at Roger Williams University.

 Selected Publications